41 Lyncis b

-41 Lyncis b (abbreviated 41 Lyn b), also designated HD 81688 b and named Arkas /'ɑrk@s/, is an extrasolar planet approximately 280 light-years from Earth in the constellation of Ursa Major.
+41 Lyncis b (abbreviated 41 Lyn b), also designated HD 81688 b and named Arkas /'ɑrk@s/, is a candidate exoplanet approximately 276 light-years from Earth in the constellation of Ursa Major.

-A gas giant with a minimum mass 2.7 times that of Jupiter, it orbits the K-type star 41 Lyncis with an orbital period of 184 days (corresponding to a semi-major axis of 0.81 AU).
+A gas giant with a mass of 1.654 times that of Jupiter, it orbits the K-type star 41 Lyncis with an orbital period of 183.93 days (corresponding to a semi-major axis of 0.648 AU).
 It was discovered and announced by Bun'ei Sato on February 19, 2008.

 Name

 In July 2014, the International Astronomical Union (IAU) launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the name Arkas for this planet.
 The winning name was submitted by the Okayama Astro Club of Japan.
 Arkas was the son of Callisto (Ursa Major) in Greek mythology.